 Safes require specialized knowledge and tools.
 Not many locksmiths do this work, so competition is lower and prices are higher.

-If you’re willing to learn safe manipulation and repair, businesses and homeowners will pay premium rates.
+If you are willing to learn safe manipulation and repair, businesses and homeowners will pay premium rates.
 Check out our guide on safe services for more details.

 Automotive Specialization

 Car dealerships and auto body shops need locksmiths who can program keys quickly.
-Some locksmiths make $80,000+ focusing entirely on automotive work.
+Some locksmiths make $80,000 and up focusing entirely on automotive work.

 Understanding ignition cylinder replacement also opens up more automotive opportunities.